Horse Chestnuts are large and powerful deciduous trees. They have large leaves and are often found growing in parks.

 How Do Horse Chestnut Bonsai Respond to Pruning?

 This is one of the biggest problems with Horse Chestnut and why they are not ideal for bonsai.
+Their structure is just too long and straight.

 (For more info you can read- How To Prune A Bonsai Tree)